 Pacific Cooperative Studies Unit

-Pacific Cooperative Studies Unit.
-(2) Regular, Full-Time, RCUH Non-Civil Service position with the Pacific Cooperative Studies Unit (PCSU), Maui Forest Bird Recovery Project (MFBRP), on the Island of Maui, Hawai‘i.
+Regular, Full-Time, RCUH Non-Civil Service position with the Pacific Cooperative Studies Unit (PCSU), performing project tasks on land controlled by the U.S. Navy, located at the Pacific Missile Range Facility (PMRF), in Kekaha, Kauai.
 Continuation of employment is dependent upon program/operational needs, satisfactory work performance, availability of funds, and compliance with applicable Federal/State laws.

 Please apply directly on the RCUH website to be considered for the position.

 APPLICATION REQUIREMENTS: Please go to www.rcuh.com and click on “Job Postings.”
 You must submit the following documents online to be considered for the position: 1) Cover Letter, 2) Resume, 3) Supervisory References, 4) Copy of Degree(s)/Transcript(s)/Certificate(s).
 All online applications must be submitted/received by the closing date (11:59 P.M.
 Hawai‘i Standard Time/RCUH receipt time) as stated on the job posting.
 If you do not have access to our system and the closing date is imminent, you may send additional documents to email@example.com.
 If you have questions on the application process and/or need assistance, please call (808)956-7262 or (808)956-0872.